gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Eike Kohnert](https://github.com/andrena-eike-kohnert).

 ### IDE integration improvements

 #### Tooling API exposes source language level on IdeaProject model

-The `IdeaProject` model now exposes the Java source language level via the
+The `IdeaProject` and the `IdeaModule` model now exposes the Java source language level via the
 <a href="javadoc/org/gradle/tooling/model/idea/IdeaProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
-IDE providers use this method to automatically determine the source language level.
+IDE providers use this method to automatically determine the source language level of a Idea project and its associated Modules.

 #### TODO